Background on the Aquatic Herbicides Registered for Use in Florida

 - Liquid formulations contain active ingredients that are suspended in liquid.
 Liquid formulations may be best for certain species of plants or certain management situations, such as areas where water movement is slow, or where there are deep sediments.

-- Dry formulations contain active ingredients that are mixed into dry, slow-dissolving pellets or granules.
-Dry formulations make it easier to "time-release" herbicide into the water or soil at the lethal dose rate.
+- Dry formulations contain active ingredients that are mixed into dry, slow-dissolving pellets, granules, or wettable powders.
+Pellets or granules make it easier to "time-release" herbicide into the water or soil at the lethal dose rate.
 This is important especially in areas where water movement might dilute liquid formulations.

-- An algaecide is a substance used for the control of planktonic algae.
-It is essential to the management of aquatic environments and there are several EPA-registered algaecides approved for use in Florida waters.
+- An algaecide is a substance used for the control of algae.
+There are several EPA-registered algaecides approved for use in Florida waters.

 - Half-life is the time it takes for the concentration of a compound such as a herbicide to be reduced by half because of breakdown or deactivation of the molecule.